 Atlanta Subway - Built For People or For 1996 Olympics?

 No, I was wrong.
-Atlanta decided to build its subway system long before 1996 Summer Olympics - in late 1960s.
+Atlanta decided to build its subway system long before the 1996 Summer Olympics - in the late 1960s.
 Digging began in 1975, and the first line opened in 1979.

-Today, Atlanta subway has 4 lines with 38 stations and 47.6 miles / 76.6 km of rails.
+Today, the Atlanta subway has 4 lines with 38 stations and 47.6 miles / 76.6 km of rails.
 It's the 8th busiest rapid transit system in the US.

 Stations in Downtown and Midtown Atlanta are mostly located underground while stations in Atlanta outskirts and adjacent townships are above-ground.

 Stations are dark grey due to excessive use of concrete.
-Apparently, this was quite popular in 1960s-70s, as I noticed this design trend in subways of other cities such as Montreal and Washington, DC.
+Apparently, this was quite popular in the 1960s-70s, as I noticed this design trend in subways of other cities such as Montreal and Washington, DC.
 Bright paintings make dark stations look a bit less creepy.
 But it does not help a lot.

-I believe that you can find out lots of information about the real city, not the one on the postcards, by looking at advertisements in its subway.
+I believe that you can find lots of information about the real city, not the one on the postcards, by looking at advertisements in its subway.
 What bothers people in Atlanta?
 According to the picture below, missing doses and schizophrenia.

 Two stations I particularly liked - Peach Center and Five Points.
 Both are located downtown.